Mrs. Revere Stakes

-The Mrs. Revere Stakes is a Grade III American Thoroughbred horse race for three-year-old fillies run over a distance of 1 1/16 miles on turf held annually in November at Churchill Downs in Louisville, Kentucky during the fall meeting.
-Currently offers a purse of $200,000.
+The Mrs. Revere Stakes is a Grade II American Thoroughbred horse race for three-year-old fillies run over a distance of 1 1/16 miles on turf held annually in November at Churchill Downs in Louisville, Kentucky during the fall meeting.
+Currently offers a purse of $300,000.

 History

 The Mrs. Revere Stakes is named in honor of the filly, Mrs. Revere born in 1981.
 Mrs. Revere won four Churchill Downs stakes during 1984-85 including the Regret Stakes, Edgewood Stakes and Dogwood Stakes as a three-year-old and the Kentucky Cardinal Handicap as a four-year-old.

 The event was inaugurated on 16 November 1991 at was won by the 4/5 odds-on William S. Farish III & Edward J. Hudson Jr. owned filly Spanish Parade who was ridden by US Hall of Fame jockey Pat Day with a last to first sweep in a time of 1:46.19.

 The American Graded Stakes Committee classified the event as Grade III in 1995 and three years later, in 1998 was upgraded to Grade II.

+In 2023 the event was moved off the turf and subsequently was downgraded to Grade III.